cev-api/vm-detect/README.md

   - Multi-source installation date evidence (Registry, WMI/WMIC, `systeminfo`, setup logs, profile timestamps).
   - PCA logs summary when available (Windows 10/11; not present on all systems) with suspiciously low-entry highlighting.
   - System artifact cleanliness (Temp, Prefetch, Recent) to flag unusually clean environments.

+### Why?

+Some software blocks virtual machines to hinder reverse‑engineering, malware analysis, and abuse.
+Tools like [`VmwareHardenedLoader`](https://github.com/hzqst/VmwareHardenedLoader) try to hide the VM by patching fingerprints so those apps will run anyway.
+VMDetect exists to expose both the VM and those concealment attempts, and if all else fails will give you a forensic view of the system showing how much it has been used - a soft indicator of a freshly installed VM.

 ### Windows version support